rjeffman/ipalab-config/README.md

 When deploying the cluster, most of the time is spent with package downloading.
 To speed things up the `distro` attribute can be defined to a local distro with the packages pre-installed.

-When using a custom containerfile, often you'll have to set `dns` due to the way container name resolution is performed, and in this case, replica deployment will not work.
+When using a custom containerfile or using multiple FreeIPA deployments, often you'll have to set `dns` due to the way container name resolution is performed, and in this case, replica deployment will not work.
+To circunvent this issue, use `container_fqdn: true`.
 (See [issue #2](https://github.com/rjeffman/ipalab-config/issues/2).)

 License